Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 Input Data May Be Used for AI Machine Learning

-When utilizing ChatGPT, it is important to be mindful of the information you input.
-This is because the data entered into ChatGPT may be used for AI machine learning purposes.
+When using ChatGPT, it is important to be mindful of the information you input.
+This is due to the fact that the data entered into ChatGPT may be used for artificial intelligence (AI) machine learning purposes.

 According to the terms of service of OpenAI, the company that operates ChatGPT, the information inputted into ChatGPT can be incorporated into AI machine learning and may also be seen by OpenAI employees.
 Therefore, when using ChatGPT within the company, it is advisable to avoid entering any internal confidential information or personal information of customers.

-As of April 25, 2023 (2023年4月25日), it has become possible to prevent the saving of history and the use of data for learning by turning off the ‘Chat History & Training’ setting.
+As of April 25, 2023 (2023/4/25), users can prevent the saving of history and the use of data for learning by turning off the “Chat History & Training” setting.

-However, as mentioned below, the terms of service revision in March 2023 (2023年3月) has clarified that data inputted via the API will not be used for learning purposes.
+However, as outlined below, the terms of service revision in March 2023 (2023/3/2023) has clarified that data inputted via the API will not be used for learning purposes.

 Disclosure of ChatGPT-Generated Content Requires Notation